Strength-based practice: History

 Social worker Bertha Reynolds was a proto-theorist for this practice.
 She criticized the American social work tendency to adopt a psychoanalytic approach (and the corollary dependence on the DSM IV) with clients.
 It was formally developed by a team from the University of Kansas, including Dennis Saleebey, Charles Rapp, and Ann Weick.

-In 1997, Rapp wrote "The Strengths Model", which focused on "amplifying the well part of the patient".
+In 1997, Charles Rapp wrote "The Strengths Model", which focused on "amplifying the well part of the patient".
 The popularity of his approach spread quickly, and, in 1999, Dr. Martin Seligman, the president of the American Psychological Association at the time, made an observation that fueled strength-based practice:The most important thing we learned was that psychology was half-baked.
 We've baked the part about mental illness, about repair damage.
 The other side's unbaked, the side of strength, the side of what we're good at.Since then, the strength-based approach has been adapted and applied to many contexts.
 In the service sector, for example, it has been applied to case management, education, community development, and working with many different groups, such as young people and people with mental illnesses.
 Beyond social services, in 1995, Marcus Buckingham and Donald Clifton introduced the strengths perspective to the business world.

 Key elements

 The strength-based approach is often referred to as a response to more deficit-focused or pathological approaches.
-For example, Erik Laursen and Laura Nissen noted that in the field of youth justice, the mainstream corrections model focuses on risks and needs and addressing weaknesses.
+For example, Erik Laursen and Laura Nissen noted that in the field of youth justice, the mainstream corrections model focuses on risks, needs and addressing weaknesses.
 Alternatively, the strength-based approach enhances strengths and builds on characteristics that are already present in individuals.

 Although applied differently depending on the population and service, the approach has been characterized as a philosophy or lens through which people are viewed and through which programs and agencies operate.
 According to Diane Powell and Catherine Batsche, a strength-based philosophy is a critical belief, an all-pervasive attitude that informs a professional's interactions with clients.
 Ideally, an entire agency will adopt the approach, and, through ongoing training, this attitude-change will occur in all staff, transforming the way they view their work, their colleagues, and, of course, the people and communities they work with.

 This strength-based philosophy holds the core belief that all individuals have strengths and resources.
 The focus of the practice is on a person's skills, interests, and support systems.
 Its simple premise is to identify what is going well, how to do more of it, and how to build on it.

+Six hallmarks of strength-based practice

+The following are six criteria that should be demonstrated in strength-based practice: